 Even if the homes you are representing are visually stunning, if your online and print photos don’t show this, then you’ve lost a good chunk of your captive audience.

-Invest in a quality photography to shoot the houses of your vendors, and the number of bookings you will have for viewings and people interested will grow exponentially.
+Invest in quality photography to shoot your vendors' houses, and the number of bookings you will have for viewings and people interested will grow exponentially.